-This month’s pick is from across the pond – the coveted Busboys and Poets Books.
+This month’s pick is Busboys and Poets Books.
 Established by owner Andy Shallal, an artist, activist and restaurateur as a community gathering place, a place for all to listen, share, and conversate about literature, politics, society, and social justice in a productive and exciting atmosphere.
-They now have 7 bookshops dotted around the Washington, DC area, but it all started on V street between 13th and 15th street, NW, in 2005, as a homage to poet Langston Hughes.
+They now have 7 bookshops dotted around the Washington DC area, but it all started on V street between 13th and 15th street, NW, in 2005, as a homage to poet Langston Hughes.

 ‘Let America be America, where equality is in the air we breathe.’
 Langston Hughes